Changissnz/TAGIB/README.md

 with the sole purpose of swaying the views of all of his recipients.
 Sifting through the many messages that I have intercepted, the message he wrote stuck out based on my cyber-secure computer software system's artificial intelligence programs.
-I would like to thank you for your inputs into our force's automated decryptor intelligence, which has allowed me to reliably snoop in on any number of persons of interest, especially Chief Admiral Roumannios now that he has come forward to challenge me on the same scale as the keyboard warrior.
+I would like to thank you for your inputs into our forces' automated decryptor intelligence, which has allowed me to reliably snoop in on any number of persons of interest, especially Chief Admiral Roumannios now that he has come forward to challenge me on the same scale as the keyboard warrior.